Programmable Ethereum Transactions Without Smart Contracts.

 No ceiling this time, you want to stay in the trend as long as you can.
 But you’ll set a floor to cap your downside in case you aren’t around when the reversal eventually hits.
 You know how much can change in a matter of hours, and you admit you can’t always be there to catch it.

-You open a 5x leverage ETHETH long at $3,500.
+You open a 5x leverage long against at $3,500.
 No take profit target.
 Tight stop at -5%.

 Price climbs 6%, 12%, then pulls back to +8%.
 No problem.
 Then it starts falling again: +4%, breakeven, -2%, -6%.
 Right through your stop and you're out at a loss.